 A two story coffee shop near the Pearl District, a great place to get some work done or read a book while sipping on their local brew.
 If you are hungry try their popular avocado toast.

 I know what you are thinking, why would I get tacos at a donut shop?
 Known as the best taco’s and best glazed donuts in town, I do believe you have to get both!
 If you want to order like a real San Antonio native, get the bean and cheese taco or the chorizo and egg.
 My mouth is drooling thinking about them!

 Rudy’s BBQ has made its way into many other states, but it originated in Leon, Texas right outside of San Antonio.
-Their fall apart brisket and delicious potato salad just tastes better in Texas.
+Their fall apart brisket and delicious potato salad just taste better in Texas.
 Make sure to stop in the country store for a bite to eat and grab some of their famous bbq sauce to take home.

 Hemisfair is my favorite public park, right downtown and full of fun things for kids or adults alike.
-With huge jungle gyms, and plenty of picnic tables this is the perfect place to spend the afternoon.
+With huge jungle gyms and plenty of picnic tables this is the perfect place to spend the afternoon.
 Hemisfair park is always having special events going on so make sure to check their social media to not miss out!

 San Antonio Botanical Gardens

 A tranquil escape from the big city, the San Antonio Botanical Gardens is calling you!
 The Gardens host plenty of educational classes and events to get everyone involved in the conservation of our plants and insects.
-Join in on the fun or just take a stroll through their 38 acre oasis.
+Join in on the fun or just take a stroll through their 38-acre oasis.

 Spanish Governor Palace